 Payments or Reimbursement Example

-An example of simple payments or reimbursement would be the cost of travel, eating out, office supplies, or other out of pocket expenses added by a consultant/contractor.
-As a result, VAT should be included, as these expenses represent costs that the business incurs for itself.
+An example of simple payments, or reimbursements, would be the cost of travel, eating out, office supplies, or other out-of-pocket expenses added by a consultant/contractor.
+As a result, a VAT markup should be included, as these expenses represent costs that the business incurs for itself.
 They cannot be considered disbursements.

 Disbursement vs. Reimbursement Summary

-The key consideration between disbursement payments vs. payments is whether the expense belongs to you or your customer.
+The key consideration between disbursement and reimbursements of funds is whether the expense belongs to you or your customer.
 It’s important to get it right.
 Otherwise, your business could be penalized when audited.
-It’s also the primary way to ensure employees are paid properly and the taxes align correctly.
+It’s also the primary way to ensure employees are paid properly, and the taxes align correctly.